Pan-American Exposition: History

-On March 3, 1899, Congress pledged $500 000, and publicly declared that "it is desirable to encourage the holding of a Pan-American Exposition on the Niagara Frontier in the City of Buffalo, in the year 1901, fittingly to illustrate the marvelous development of the Western Hemisphere during the Nineteenth Century, by a display of the arts, industries, manufactures and the products of the soil, mine and sea...The "Pan American" theme was carried throughout the event with the slogan "commercial well being and good understanding among the American Republics."
+On March 3, 1899, Congress pledged $500,000 and publicly declared that "it is desirable to encourage the holding of a Pan-American Exposition on the Niagara Frontier in the City of Buffalo, in the year 1901, fittingly to illustrate the marvelous development of the Western Hemisphere during the Nineteenth Century, by a display of the arts, industries, manufactures and the products of the soil, mine and sea..."
+The "Pan American" theme was carried throughout the event with the slogan "commercial well being and good understanding among the American Republics."
 The advent of the alternating current power transmission system in the US allowed designers to light the Exposition in Buffalo using power generated 25 mi away at Niagara Falls.

 In the months preceding the exposition promotional pamphlets, newspaper articles, guide books and other publications were published and released around the United States and elsewhere.
 Among them were a number of different publications from the Pan-American exposition company in Buffalo, along with publications from Rand McNally in New York.
+"Put Me Off at Buffalo" was a song used to advertise the Exposition that became popular.

 Events and attractions

-At the opening of the Pan-American Exposition on "Dedication Day", March 20, 1901, a procession led by Vice-President Roosevelt, who was attended by a number of dignitaries, which included Governor Odell, of New York, Conrad Diehl, the mayor of Buffalo, Senator Hanna, of Ohio, and Senator Gallinger, of New Hampshire.
+At the opening of the Pan-American Exposition on "Dedication Day", May 20, 1901, a procession led by Vice-President Roosevelt, who was attended by a number of dignitaries, which included Governor Odell, of New York, Conrad Diehl, the mayor of Buffalo, Senator Hanna, of Ohio, and Senator Gallinger, of New Hampshire.
 Leading the military division of the parade was Louis Babcock, Grand Marshal of the Exposition parade, which also included the first division, consisting of the 71st Regiment Band and other military brigades.
 The procession passed over the monumental Triumphal Bridge which passes over Mirror Lake, and proceeded to the Temple of Music.
 More than 100,000 people were in attendance.
 At the temple they listened to various key note speakers, where the idea of "America for the Americans" was emphasized.

 Though the Pan-American Exposition featured many exhibits that possessed commercial and transportation and different worldly themes, it was also considered to be an art exhibition, with many American paintings, sculptures and other works of art from Canada and other countries, all of which were displayed in the Exposition's Albright Art Gallery and other locations about the fairgrounds.
 The Exposition also served to define what was officially to be considered "American Art" at the turn of the century.